bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ## The Experience

-The dilemma we experience is to develop

-We experienced sometimes that one of the applications often was favored.
+We experience sometimes that one of the applications often was favored.
 By having more knowledge about the app, the easier it was to continue working on it and get even better known with all the systems and components.

 Another aspect of